modoboa/modoboa/doc/getting_started/configuration.rst

 documentation `here <http://packages.python.org/django-auth-ldap/>`_.

-Once the authentication is properly configured, the users defined in your LDAP directory will be able to connect to *Modoboa*, the associated domain and mailboxes will be automatically created if needed.
+Once the authentication is properly configured, the users defined in your LDAP directory will be able to connect to Modoboa, the associated domain and mailboxes will be automatically created if needed.

 .. note::